How Nuon Works - Part 2, Customer Installs

 Managing Customer Installs

-With BYOC, different customers will have different management needs — you can decide between giving customers a fully automated-experience by building Nuon into your product using our API, managing customers manually with our dashboard, or managing customers with git, and versioned config files.
+With BYOC, different customers will have different management needs.
+You can decide between giving customers a fully automated experience by building Nuon into your product using our API, managing customers manually with our dashboard, or managing customers with a version control system and config files.

-A general lifecycle for a customer install can consist of creating their install via our dashboard, and then using config files to manage updates.
+A would lifecycle for a customer install would consist of creating their install via our dashboard, and then using config files to manage updates.

 With Nuon, you can let your customer control their preferred level of access while maintaining only a single BYOC application for your product.